Drop in for exploration, learning, and play!

 The library’s Makerspace is laid out to encourage visitors of all ages to explore independently.
-Each day, library staff also plan and implement a daily focus activity that is a more formal discussion of a scientific topic.
+Additionally, library staff plan and implement a daily focus activity.

 The Makerspace promotes learning through open exploration, creativity and collaboration, while also encouraging children to apply and improve their literacy skills.
-These skills are vital to understanding STEAM concepts and lead to success in all subjects.
+Read more about the benefits of Makerspaces here.

 The Makerspace is made possible thanks to grant funding from the Holmberg Foundation.

 Weekly Makerspace Programs

 Monday Morning Makers | Every Monday 10:30-11:30AM

 Join us at a new Makerspace program for children ages 6 and under and their caregivers.
 Each week we will read a story about a simple science concept and then explore that idea through play in the Makerspace.

 Themes will include concepts like “up and down,” and “fast and slow,” and experiences like building, making messes, and trying something new.
 Children will get to play in the Makerspace with activities like building blocks, magnatiles, ramps and balls, and other hands-on educational play.